arun6582/reinit-migrations/README.md

 LOCAL_APPS = [your apps]
 INSTALLED_APPS = DEFAULT + THIRD_PARTY_APPS + LOCAL_APPS
 ```
-this app will work on LOCAL_APPS only.
+This app will work on LOCAL_APPS only.

 *As always pull requests are welcome :)*